 Advanced Threat Analytics

-Detect suspicious behavior based on user’s normal behavior, such as files and systems accessed, location, time of access and data usage.
+Detect suspicious behavior based on the user’s normal behavior, such as files and systems accessed, location, time of access and data usage.

 Combined Microsoft Stack [Jump to Video]